 Live Supervisor Wallboard

 The wallboard is a real-time, big-screen view of the contact center for supervisors: rolling KPI gauges, a tile per queue, and a live grid of every agent.
-It pairs the durable reporting metrics with the PresenceDO’s live state so the numbers move the instant something happens.
+It pairs the durable reporting metrics with the PresenceEngine’s live state so the numbers move the instant something happens.

 How it updates